lauramdelarosa/colivingapp/README.md

 ## Structure

 ***application module***
-- Android specific stuff
 - Handles all user interface requirements, all snippet classes subscribe to events that viewModel can react to.
 - To build the UI, the pattern of "Single Activity" per flow and Fragment per screen is followed.
 - The JetPack navigation controller is used to handle navigation in the application.

 ***data module***
 - API calls assigned using the Retrofit client (https://square.github.io/retrofit/) in the repositories